sigma1118/DB-MCSMCPAzure/README.md

 The following tools are included:

-### get-chuck-joke
+### get-country-data

-This tool retrieves a random Chuck Norris Joke from [chucknorris.io](https://api.chucknorris.io/).
+This tool retrieves a country data by country name from https://restcountries.com/v3.1/

-### get-chuck-categories

-This tool retrieves the available categories from [chucknorris.io](https://api.chucknorris.io/).

-### get-dad-joke
+### get-city-details

-This tool retrieves a random Dad Joke from [icanhazdadjoke.com](https://icanhazdadjoke.com/).
+This tool retrieves city information from https://nominatim.openstreetmap.org/

-### get-yo-mama-joke
+### get-zip-info

-This tool retrieves a random Yo Mama Joke from [yomama-jokes.com](https://www.yomama-jokes.com).
+This tool retrieves information about valid US Zip Codes from http://api.zippopotam.us/us/

 ## Known issues and planned improvements